 A number of major parks that are still open include those outlined below.
 Most smaller community parks throughout the Lower Mainland also remain open.

 (Note: This list is accurate to the best of our ability at the time of writing of this article.
 The status of individual venues may change at any time.)

-- Ambleside Park in West Vancouver – the entire waterfront route from the Capilano River to Dundarave is open as usual (although with restrictions in some areas for cyclists).
-Just be sure to stay as far away from other people along the seawall as you can, or just stick to the wide open areas.
+- Ambleside Park in West Vancouver – the waterfront route from the Capilano River to Dundarave is open for people to enjoy.

-- Bear Creek Park in Surrey – the miniature train and miniature golf have been closed, but the park, swimming pool and playgrounds are still available for exploring.
-The train might also have reopened for a while in the summer too (but we’re not 100% sure).
+- Bear Creek Park in Surrey – the miniature train and miniature golf have been closed, but the park and playgrounds are still available for exploring.

 - Burnaby Lake – the boat launch has been closed, but the walking trails around the lake are open.

 - Burnaby Mountain – the trails and open areas are open.

 - Central Park in Burnaby – the forested trails are open, as is the Pitch and Putt Golf Course.

 - Deer Lake in Burnaby – although the path and boardwalks around the lake are narrow, everyone has to walk in the same direction – clockwise – which is a great way to help people maintain appropriate physical distancing.